CommodoreAlex/Data-Science/JAX/readme.md

 # JAX Installation Guide for Windows (VS Code)

-This guide provides a complete step-by-step process to install and run JAX in a Python virtual environment using Visual Studio Code on Windows.
+Step-by-step process to install and run JAX in a Python virtual environment using Visual Studio Code on Windows.

 ---